 A lot of people are curious to know the backstory of how Melita Honey Farm came to be.
 Many ask us why… Why honey?
 Why Chudleigh?
 Why Melita?
-Many of our customers want to know where the idea came from to start a honey farm, and what it is that motivates us to create the experience that we have?
 So in this space on our website we would like to share with you our story.

 Melita Honey Farm was founded in 2001 by four members of the Beerepoot family, Henk, Lida, Remmo and Fanny.
 Having originally migrated from the Netherlands in the early 1980’s the family settled in Tasmania in 1999 after having lived in a number of different mainland states.
 Oddly enough wherever the family settled they found that beekeepers seemed to find their way into their inner circle.
 One of these, an old time beekeeper by the name of Bert Daw from Western Australia, planted a seed one day when he mentioned to Henk that it would be a great idea to start a retail store that was focused purely on honey.
 It was a seed that would germinate many years later.